Maroju100/Capstone-Yield-prediction-and-Variety-recommender/README.md

 The weather data was aggregated based on the first 3 months after the plant was sown.
 For regression the data was also transformed to degree 2 and 3 polynomials and those models were also compared.

-Finally, the varieties were converted to dummy variables.
+The predictors were also standardized and finally, the varieties were converted to dummy variables.

 ## Modeling